Agnes Catlow: Career

 Catlow was one of a group of mid-Victorian-era women scientific writers who published mainly for children, helping to bring science education into the home.
 As she said of her work in the preface to Drops of Water, her 1851 book on microscopy, "My experience and observations may be more genial to the beginner, than the scientific treatises of more able authors."
-Catlow was one of the earlier writers to publish a popular account of microscopy, which became something of a craze in England in the 1850s.
+Catlow was one of the earlier writers to publish an account of microscopy, which became something of a craze in England in the 1850s.

 Her greatest success as an author came with her 1842 book Popular Conchology, at over 350 pages a well-informed and comprehensive overview of both existing shell families and (starting with the second edition) fossil shells.
-In the first edition, she organized the families and genera according to Jean-Baptiste Lamarck's work; in the second edition, she followed the system of the German-Chilean zoologist Rodolfo Amando Philippi, whose Handbook of Conchology and Malacology had been published not long before.
+In the first edition, she organised the families and genera according to Jean-Baptiste Lamarck's work; in the second edition, she followed the system of the German-Chilean zoologist Rodolfo Amando Philippi, whose Handbook of Conchology and Malacology had been published not long before.
 Descriptions were based on the work of Philippi as well as other contemporary authorities.
 The profuse black-and-white illustrations of shells were mainly derived from images published elsewhere, with a few additions by Catlow herself.

 Several of Catlow's books were published by Reeve and Benham, the firm founded by the noted conchologist Lovell Augustus Reeve.

 Catlow's Popular Garden Botany (1855) is illustrated by some 20 plates of Walter Hood Fitch's vigorous, brightly colored paintings of common plants like narcissus, asters and fuchsia.

 Catlow wrote several books with her sister Maria, including Sketching Rambles: Or, Nature in the Alps and Apennines (1861), illustrated with sketches by the sisters.